 If you venture out

-Ilfracombe is a short 5 minute drive away offering shops, cafés, bars, restaurants and a cinema, to name a few attractions.
-Woolacombe is a 10 minute drive and is famous for its beautiful golden sand and awesome surf.
+Ilfracombe is a short 10 minute drive away offering shops, cafés, bars, restaurants and a cinema, to name a few attractions.
+Woolacombe is also a 10 minute drive and is famous for its beautiful golden sand and awesome surf.

 At the heart of Ilfracombe is a small fishing harbour surrounded by a picturesque backdrop of cliffs.
 The coastal town boasts a good selection of independent shops, greengrocers, butchers and bakeries.